awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-import-plugins.md

    aws s3 ls
    ```

 1. Use the following command to list the files and folders in the Amazon S3 bucket for your environment\.
-Substitute the sample value in *YOUR\_S3\_BUCKET\_NAME*\.

    ```
    aws s3 ls s3://YOUR_S3_BUCKET_NAME
    ```

-1. The following command uploads a `plugins.zip` file to an Amazon S3 bucket\.
+1. Use the following command to upload the `plugins.zip` file to the Amazon S3 bucket for your environment\.

    ```
-   aws s3 cp plugins.zip s3://your-s3-bucket-any-name/plugins.zip
+   aws s3 cp plugins.zip s3://YOUR_S3_BUCKET_NAME/plugins.zip
    ```

 ### Using the Amazon S3 console<a name="configuring-dag-plugins-upload-console"></a>